 Do not flush medicine, pills, or any other hazardous material down the toilet or drain.

-Iowa City residents can safely dispose of medications by using the medication drop off container at the Iowa City Police Department or by using the Hazardous Material Collection Facility at the Iowa City Landfill and Recycling Center.
-That facility accepts various medications, pills and sharps or needles.
+Iowa City residents can safely dispose of medications by using the medication drop-off container at the Iowa City Police Department, the Hazardous Material Collection Facility at the Iowa City Landfill and Recycling Center, or by attending a community collection event.